KDE/digikam-doc/asset_management/data_corruption.rst

 Scalability is the tech-geek expression of the (easy) capability of a system to be resized, which always means up-sized.

 Lets assume you planned for scalability and dedicated the container you want to increase to a separate disk or partition.
-On *nix systems like Linux® you then can copy and resize the container to the new disk.
+On Linux system you then can copy and resize the container to the new disk.

 Use open, non-proprietary standards as file formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~